jmeegan2/tech-assessment-SecurED/!!! DEVLOG !!!/README.md

 - I got it to work, Im not sure why it was sending it twice but its no longer -Im gonna do a little css and may come back and add to it.
 -I just styled it as a normal form, Im moving on to task 3

+# March 28
+- Im gonna create the component for updating hero